Doubling Down

 Due to the lack of availability of standard blackjack games, some people have no other choice but to play at tables that pay for naturals at lower odds of 6 to 5.
 This is a bad idea to begin with since these payout reductions increase the house edge dramatically (by 1.39%).
 However, it is possible to make these games even worse.

-Provided that a player posts a £1 wager and hits a blackjack, their payout at odds of 6 to 5 will be £1.2, assuming the dealer does not also have a natural.
+Provided that a player posts a £1 wager and hits a blackjack, their payout at odds of 6 to 5 will be £1.20, assuming the dealer does not also have a natural.
 Let’s suppose the dealer’s upcard is a 5.
-This is a guaranteed win in this case.
-There is absolutely no likelihood of the player losing money here.
+This is a guaranteed win in this case; there is absolutely no likelihood of the player losing money here.

 A Nine Hand and Doubling Down

-It is very beneficial for players to double down if they have nine in their hand and if they are dealt with a ten-card or queen, jack, or king.
-If we do the maths, we will notice that this leaves them with a total of nineteen which is not a bad position to be in.
+It is very beneficial for players to double down when they hold a hand totalling nine, as receiving a ten, jack, queen or king leaves them with a total of nineteen, which is not a bad position to be in.

 A Ten Hand and Doubling Down

-In situations where players hold a two-card hand with a total value of ten, then they should double down against the upcard of the dealer of 2 through 9 in multi-deck games.
+In situations where players hold a two-card hand totalling ten, they should double down against a dealer upcard of 2 through 9 in multi-deck games.
 In order to make the best possible moves, players should take into account the number of cards left in the deck.
-In case the deck doesn’t have many of them, it is advisable for players to refrain from doubling down.
+If the deck doesn’t contain many ten-value cards, it is advisable for players to refrain from doubling down.

 An Eleven Hand and Doubling Down

-In such cases where players have an eleven hand, they should double down against 2 through 10 in games where the dealer must stand on both soft and hard 17.
-However, if the dealer hits soft 17, a total of 11 should also be doubled on against the dealer’s ace, in both single and multiple-deck variations.
+When players have a hand totalling eleven, they should double down against 2 through 10 in games where the dealer must stand on both soft and hard 17.
+However, if the dealer hits soft 17, a total of 11 should also be doubled against the dealer’s ace, in both single- and multiple-deck variations.

 The correct doubling decisions are also influenced by the number of decks in play.
 Pay attention to how many decks your chosen variant uses so that you can adjust your strategy when needed.